-The total NVTID annual assessment budget for the initial year of its ten (10) year operation is anticipated to be approximately \$11,000,000.
-A similar budget is expected to apply to subsequent years, but this budget is expected to fluctuate as room sales do, as lodging businesses open and close, and if the assessment rate is increased pursuant to this Plan.
+The total NVTID annual assessment budget for the initial year of its ten-(10) year operation is anticipated to be approximately \$6,50011,000.
+This,000.
+A similar budget is expected to apply to subsequent years, but this budget is expected to fluctuate as room sales do, but is not expected to significantly change overas lodging businesses open and close, and if the NVTID's term. assessment rate is increased pursuant to this Plan.